-In Microbiology, it is assumed that each live bacterium develops and divides to produce a single colony.
+In microbiology, it is assumed that each live bacterium develops and divides to produce a single colony.
 But this is not always true because bacteria frequently grow linked in chains or as clumps.
-Therefore, a colony often results, not only from single bacterium but also from short segments of a chain or from a bacterial clump.
-To reflect this reality, these are often reported as colony forming unit.
+Therefore, a colony often results, not only from a single bacterium but also from short segments of a chain or from a bacterial clump.
+To reflect this reality, these are often reported as colony forming units.

 There are several techniques for microbial isolation.
 They are;

 1.0 ml of dilutions of the bacterial suspension pipetted into a sterile Petri plate.
 The nutrient agar medium is kept liquid by holding it in a water bath at about 45°C, is poured over the sample, which is then mixed into the medium by gentle agitation of the plate gently or moved back and forth (first N-S, the NW-SE, then NE-SW).
 When the agar solidifies, the plate is incubated at 37°C. During a 24 to 48-hour incubation, the cells divide to form discrete colonies within the nutrient agar (from cells suspended in the nutrient medium as the agar solidifies) as well as on the surface of the agar plate.